 For this reason, persons insured by CONCORDIA in 22 Swiss cantons will benefit from a premium equalization of CHF 108 million for the first time in 2019, in addition to the payment of reserves amounting to CHF 55 million already under way (this premium equalization is subject to the approval of the Swiss Federal Office of Public Health (BAG/OFSP/UFSP).
 The repayment occurs within the framework of Art.
 17 and 18 KVAG/LSAMal/LVAMal and is calculated individually for each canton.
 The amount that is refunded depends on the premium surplus of the respective canton and ranges between CHF 50 and CHF 610 per adult with basic insurance.

-Because of invoice verification, CONCORDIA saved CHF 283 million in the last year.
-At the same time, regarding the insurances pursuant to the Swiss federal law on health insurance (KVG/LAMal), only 4.8 Swiss centimes from each premium franc were expended for administrative costs; the rest was applied in the form of benefit payments in favour of the insured persons.
+With invoice verification and benefits management, CONCORDIA was able to save CHF 328 million last year.
+At the same time, regarding the insurances pursuant to the Swiss federal law on health insurance (KVG/LAMal), only 4.6 Swiss centimes from each premium franc were expended for administrative costs; the remainder was used in the form of benefits paid to the insureds.

 In addition, CONCORDIA was able to welcome 14,000 new insureds alone to the basic insurance scheme.